Huawei begs FCC for 5G role, claiming delayed deployment and higher prices

 U.S. officials have spent the entirety of 2018 working to block China’s Huawei from installing next-generation 5G cellular gear inside the U.S. — or its allies — but the company isn’t taking no for an answer.
-A new FCC filing (via FierceWireless) reveals that Huawei is now lobbying the agency to reconsider its opposition, claiming that 5G deployments will be delayed and prices will be higher without its participation.
+After the FCC moved to bar carriers from using federal funds to buy Chinese networking hardware, a new FCC filing (via FierceWireless) reveals that Huawei is now lobbying the agency to reconsider its opposition, claiming that 5G deployments will be delayed and prices will be higher without its participation.

 While the dispute between the U.S. and Huawei has been gestating for years, it came to a head in early 2018 when legislators and national security advisors began calling on carriers to kill deals with Chinese handset and networking gear makers over security concerns.
 Officials specifically named Huawei and ZTE as threats, abruptly stopping both companies in the midst of plans to bring new, low-cost 4G and 5G devices to American consumers.